 Fastbreak Parkour pack features:

 As mentioned above, the backpack sits close to the body and thus offers some safety while running.
-Nothing is loose or fluttered in the back.
-On the (unpadded) shoulder straps there is a sewn chest strap, which can be closed with a small zip.
+Nothing is loose or fluttered and on the (unpadded) shoulder straps there is a sewn chest strap, which can be closed with a small zip.
 Who wants additional stability, can fix the hip belt via velcro, on the body.
 Who does not need the hip belt can easily dismantle it.
 In the chest strap, this is not possible.
 Even the cross-strap on the back can detach if needed, for example if you’re training in the summer without a sweater / jacket.
 The cross-strap leaves limited access to the contents inside the pockets.
 The shoulder straps can not (as you can on usual backpacks) be adjusted to any length, but only in three different settings via hooks on the backpack itself.
-These three length settings should normally be sufficient and have the advantage or avoiding flutter and no straps loose.
+These three length settings should normally be sufficient and have the advantage or avoiding flutter leaving no straps loose.

 Inside, you can find a 1.5 liter bottle space, which can be secured with a rubber strap.
 Initially this fixture in the interior is a bit fiddly, but with a little practice this is a very useful feature.
 Standard features such as the phone bag (suitable size for smartphones) and other small pockets for small items such as keys, etc. provide more stability and no “strumming” when moving.
 Otherwise, the backpack is also equipped with rubber overlaps on the zipper, which keep contents dry, even in a downpour.